freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 >
 > --Professor Severus Snape, Harry Potter Series

-Accessibility's role in development is essentially understanding the user's perspective and needs, and knowing that the web, and applications are a solution for people with disabilities.
+Accessibility's role in development is understanding the user's perspective and needs, and knowing that the web, and applications are a solution for people with disabilities.

-In this day and age, more and more new technologies are invented to make the life of developers, as well as users, easier.
-To what degree this is a good thing is a debate for another time, for now it's enough to say the toolbox of a developer, especially a web developer, is as ever-changing as the so called "dark arts" are according to our friend Snape.
+In this day and age, more and more new technologies are invented to make the life of developers - and users - easier.
+It's enough to say the toolbox of a developer, especially a web developer, is as ever-changing as the so called "dark arts" are according to our friend Snape.

 One tool in that toolbox should be accessibility.
 It is a tool that should ideally be used in one of the very first steps of writing any form of web content.
 However, this tool is often not all that well presented in the toolbox of most developers.
 This could be due to a simple case of not knowing it even exists to extreme cases like not caring about it.

-In my life as a user, and later a developer, who benefits from accessibility in any form of content, I have seen both ends of that spectrum.
+In my life as a user who benefits from accessibility in any form of content, I have seen both ends of that spectrum.
 If you are reading this article, I am guessing you are in one of the following categories:

 *   You are a novice web developer and would like to know more about accessibility.
-*   You are a seasoned web developer and have lost your way (more on that later).
+*   You are a seasoned web developer and have lost your way.
 *   You feel that there is a legal obligation from work, and need to learn more about it.

-If you fall outside these rather broad categories, please let me know.
+If you fall outside these categories, please let me know.
 I always like to hear from the people who read what I write about.

-Implementing accessibility impacts the entire team, from the colors chosen by the designer, the copy written by the copywriter, and to you, the developer.
+Implementing accessibility impacts the entire team from the colors chosen by the designer, the copy written by the copywriter, and you, the developer.

-## So, what is accessibility anyway?
+## What is Accessibility?

-Accessibility in itself is a bit of a misleading term sometimes, especially if English is your second language.
-It is sometimes referred to as inclusive design.
+Accessibility is sometimes referred to as "inclusive design".
+Inclusive design is about creating something accessible to all people, regardless of disability.

 If your site is on the Internet, reachable by anyone with a web browser, in one sense that website is accessible to everyone with a web browser.

-But, is all content on your website actually readable, usable and understandable for everyone?
-Are there no thresholds that bar certain people from 'accessing' all the information you are exposing?
+But is all content on your website actually readable, usable, and understandable for everyone?

 You could ask yourself questions like the following ones:

-*   If you add information that is only contained in an audio file, can a deaf person still get that information?
+*   If you add information only contained in an audio file, can a deaf person still access that information?
-*   If you denote an important part of your website with a certain color, will a colorblind person know about it?
+*   If you denote an important part of your website with a certain color, can a colorblind person intereact with it?
-*   If you add images on your website that convey important information, how will a blind or low-vision person know about it?
+*   If you add images on your website that convey information, how will a blind or low-vision person use the information?
-*   If you want to navigate the application with keyboard or mouth-stick, will it be possible and predictable?
+*   If you want to navigate the application with a keyboard or mouth-stick, will it be possible and predictable?
-*   Does your application assume the orientation of the device, and what if the user can't physically change it?
+*   Does your application assume the orientation of the device; what if the user can't physically change it?
-*   Are there forgiving timed aspects of your application for someone that might need more time to fill in a form?
+*   Are there timed aspects of your application that may prevent someone that might need more time to fill in a form?
 *   Does your application still work (progressive enhancement) assuming that JavaScript does not load in time?
-*   You can even go as far as saying, if your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?
+*   If your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?

 This is where accessibility comes into play.
-Accessibility basically entails making your content as friendly, as easy to 'access' as possible for the largest amount of people.
-This includes people who are deaf, low-vision, blind, dyslexic, mute, on a slow connection, colorblind, suffering from epilepsy, mental fatigue, age, physical limitations, etc.
+Accessibility entails making your product as easy to 'access' as possible for the largest amount of people.
+This includes people who are deaf, low-vision, blind, dyslexic, mute, colorblind, epileptic, mentally ill, age, physical limitations, etc. As well as people on slow connections and older devices.

-## Why implement accessibility?
+## Why Implement Accessibility?

 You may think that accessibility doesn't apply to you or to your users, so why implement it?
-What would a blind person do with a photo editing tool?

 The truth is, you're right to a certain degree.
-If you have done meticulous user research and have excluded any chance of a certain group of people visiting your website, the priority for catering to that group of people diminishes quite a bit.
+If you have done meticulous user research and know that there is no chance of a certain group of people visiting your website, the priority for catering to that group of people diminishes.

 However, doing this research is key in actually defending such a statement.
 Did you know there were <a href='http://audiogames.net' target='_blank' rel='nofollow'>blind gamers?</a> and even <a href='http://peteeckert.com/' target='_blank' rel='nofollow'>blind photographers?</a>.
 Perhaps you knew <a href='http://mentalfloss.com/article/25750/roll-over-beethoven-6-modern-deaf-musicians' target='_blank' rel='nofollow'>musicians can be deaf</a>?